i-am-grub/MultiGP_Toolkit/docs/usage/importing/index.rst

 Waiting for Plugin Activation
 -------------------------------------------

-After placing your MultiGP chapter's timer API key into the RotorHazard system, the plugin will activate if the timer has an internet connection after rebooting.
+After placing your MultiGP chapter's API key into the RotorHazard system, the plugin will activate if the timer has an internet connection after rebooting.
 The server will wait for a duration of time before checking the internet to give the timer's raspberry pi some extra time to establish the connection.